chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 * [Environment Setup](./environment_overview.md): Installing software, creating a virtual environment, forking a repository and setting up version control software.
 * [Using Git](./git_overview.md): basic commands to copy a repository, add your changes, commit those changes and push the changes to Github.
-* [Using Github](./github_overview.md): basic overview of the collaborative tools on Github and how to issue a pull request.
+* [Using GitHub](./github_overview.md): basic overview of the collaborative tools on GitHub and how to issue a pull request.
-* [Practicing your skills](./for_realz.md): A chance to practice these skills on a project on Github.
+* [Practicing your skills](./for_realz.md): A chance to practice these skills on a project on GitHub.

 ### What not to expect